Tung-I/Dual-awareness-Attention-for-Few-shot-Object-Detection/README.md

 ```
 For those who want to apply customized annotations, please refer to lib/datasets/factory.py and lib/datasets/coco_split.py.

 4. At training, the support images we use are patches randomly cropped from other query images according to box annotations.
-At testing, however, we would like to ensure the results are reproducible, so prepare a set of support images of 80 categories in advance, which is available [here](https://drive.google.com/file/d/1nl9-DEpBBJ5w6hxVdijY6hFxoQdz8aso/view?usp=sharing).\
+At testing, however, we would like to ensure the results are reproducible, so we prepare a set of support images of 80 categories in advance, which is available [here](https://drive.google.com/file/d/1nl9-DEpBBJ5w6hxVdijY6hFxoQdz8aso/view?usp=sharing).\
 To use them:
 ```
 Create the soft link of support imgs